FREE SHIPPING on orders over $75 International: over $250

 Porcelain is a ceramic material with a high content of kaolin (a white clay mineral).
 It is fired at very high temperatures of 1,200 to 1,400 °C (2,200 and 2,600 °F).
 The final result is a very strong, yet also sometimes translucent teaware.

 Porcelain was invented in China and dates back to the Shang dynasty (1600–1046 BC).
-By the early Tang dynasty (618–907 AD), porcelain increasingly rose in popularity, and strict porcelain-making standards were achieved.
+By the early Tang dynasty (618–907 AD), porcelain became increasingly popular, and strict standards for porcelain-making were established.

 Manufacturing porcelain is more complicated than other types of pottery.
 It is highly revered for its durability and genuine beauty.
-The glossy, pure white color is iconic porcelain.
-Because this material combines very well with both glazes and paint, there is usually a wide artistic variety of porcelain teaware available.
+The glossy, pure-white color is iconic of porcelain.
+Because this material pairs well with both glazes and paint, a wide variety of artistic porcelain teaware is usually available.

-Porcelain teaware is ideal to use with light and gentle teas, like green tea, white tea, yellow tea, and light oolongs.
+Porcelain teaware is ideal for use with light, gentle teas, such as greenwhiteyellow, and light oolongs.

-Porcelain is not as porous as Yixing clay.
+Porcelain is much lesser porous than Yixing clay.
 Instead of absorbing, porcelain highlights the tea's subtle flavors.

 Overall, porcelain is a great material to use for gaging the initial qualities of the tea.
 For getting acquainted with the tea.